 Now when you select an annotation in the left panel, the canvas will pan to the corresponding artboard.

 Now you can rename or delete a screen without leaving your spec in InVision V7: Hover over an artboard to reveal and click the More (•••) menu, or right-click the screen to reveal the Rename and Delete buttons.

 You can also now archive or delete an entire spec while it's open: To reveal the Archive spec and Delete spec buttons, click the More icon (•••) at the top right of your spec.

-Every annotation counts: With a spec open in Cloud V7, now you'll see the number of annotations indicated next to the Annotations tab.
+- Every annotation counts: With a spec open in InVision V7, now you'll see the number of annotations indicated next to the Annotations tab.

-Auto layout issues: Now your screens should be aligned as expected in Cloud V7, even if the screens are different sizes.
+Now your screens should be aligned as expected in InVision V7, even if the screens are different sizes.